BIDData/BIDMach_Android/README.md

 * GLM learner works! (at least with the smaller datasets)
 * OpenCL working (at least with some Adreno GPU SDK samples)
 * Can now run custom OpenCL kernels through BIDMat
+* JOCL wrapper library working

 ## Next Steps:
-* Build wrapper library for OpenCL in BIDMat
+* Create OpenCL sparse / dense matrix classes in BIDMat
-* Start converting the ds_mult and sd_mult CUDA functions to OpenCL
+* Start converting the ds_mult and sd_mult CUDA kernels to OpenCL

 ## Use Instructions